 - (a) Verification System.
 The Department shall establish a secure web-based verification system.
 The verification system shall allow authorized Department personnel, State and local law enforcement personnel, and medical cannabis centers to enter a registry identification card number to determine whether the number corresponds with a current, valid registry identification card.
-For the purposes of this subsection, the system may disclose only: - (1) Whether the registry identification card is valid. - (2) The name, address, and date of birth of the cardholder. - (3) A photograph of the cardholder, if required by Department rules. - (4) Whether the cardholder is a qualifying patient or a designated caregiver. - (5) The registry identification card number of any associated qualifying patients or designated caregivers. - Only if accessed by a medical cannabis center employee or authorized Department personnel, the amount of cannabis and cannabis-infused products dispensed in the past 30 days. - (7) The delivery method of the cannabis. - (b) Verification System Access.
-No person or entity may have access to information contained in the Department's verification system, except for an authorized employee of the Department in the course of official duties or a State or local law enforcement officer in the course of official duties related to a person who claims to be a qualifying patient, designated caregiver, supplier, or supplier agent engaged in conduct authorized in this Article.
+For the purposes of this subsection, the system may disclose only: - (1) Whether the registry identification card is valid. - (2) The name, address, and date of birth of the cardholder. - (3) A photograph of the cardholder, if required by Department rules. - (4) Whether the cardholder is a qualifying patient or a designated caregiver. - (5) The registry identification card number of any associated qualifying patients or designated caregivers. - Only if accessed by a medical cannabis center employee or authorized Department personnel, the amount of cannabis and cannabis-infused products dispensed in the past thirty days. - (b) Verification System Access.
+No person or entity may have access to information contained in the Department's verification system, except for an authorized employee of the Department in the course of official duties or a State or local law enforcement officer in the course of official duties related to a person who claims to be a qualifying patient, designated caregiver, supplier or supplier agent engaged in conduct authorized in this Article.

 - (c) Requirement to Check.
-Before cannabis or cannabis-infused products may be dispensed to a registry identification cardholder, a medical cannabis center employee shall access the verification system and determine that: - (1) The registry identification card presented at the medical cannabis center is valid. - (2) Each person presenting a registry identification card is the person identified on the registry identification card presented to the medical cannabis center employee. - (3) The amount to be dispensed would not cause a qualifying patient, directly or via the qualifying patient's designated caregiver, to exceed the limit on obtaining no more than an adequate supply of cannabis or cannabis-infused products during any 30-day period. - (4) The cannabis to be dispensed complies with the delivery method. - (5) After making the determinations required in subdivision (3) of this subsection, but before dispensing cannabis or cannabis-infused products to a registry identification cardholder, a medical cannabis center employee shall enter the following information in the verification system: - a.
+Before cannabis or cannabis-infused products may be dispensed to a registry identification cardholder, a medical cannabis center employee shall access the verification system and determine that: - (1) The registry identification card presented at the medical cannabis center is valid. - (2) Each person presenting a registry identification card is the person identified on the registry identification card presented to the medical cannabis center employee. - (3) The amount to be dispensed would not cause a qualifying patient, directly or via the qualifying patient's designated caregiver, to exceed the limit on obtaining no more than an adequate supply of cannabis or cannabis-infused products during any thirty day period. - (4) After making the determinations required in subdivision (3), but before dispensing cannabis or cannabis-infused products to a registry identification cardholder, a medical cannabis center employee shall enter the following information in the verification system: - a.
 How much cannabis or cannabis-infused product is to be dispensed to the registry identification cardholder. - b.
 Whether the cannabis or cannabis-infused product is to be dispensed directly to the qualifying patient or to the qualifying patient's designated caregiver. - c.
 The date and time the cannabis or cannabis-infused product is to be dispensed. - d.
 The registry identification number of the medical cannabis center that dispensed the cannabis or cannabis-infused product.